-Please note that permission to use these materials covers only the seven days of Sunshine Week (March 15-21, 2015).
+Please note that permission to use these materials freely covers only the seven days of Sunshine Week 2018 (March 11-17).
 However, authors and artists may grant special use permission in cases of student newspapers, weeklies and others who may not be able to publish that week.
-Please contact us at email@example.com with individual requests.
+Please contact us at firstname.lastname@example.org with individual requests.

 As Sunshine Week nears, and sometimes during the week, more material will be added, so be sure to check back often.

 For inspiration on the kind of work that can be done utilizing public information, please review our FOI in Action page, and peruse the Bright Ideas collections from past Sunshine Weeks.
 To see what was offered in earlier Toolkits, visit The Vault.

 - Special reporting package (free stories, photos and a graphic you can publish)